Latin literature: The Augustan age

-The Imperial Period
+The imperial period

 From the death of Augustus in AD 14 until about 200, Roman authors emphasized style and tried new and startling ways of expression.
 During the reign of Nero from 54 to 68, the Stoic philosopher Seneca wrote a number of dialogues and letters on such moral themes as mercy and generosity.
 In his Natural Questions, Seneca analyzed earthquakes, floods, and storms.
 Seneca's tragedies greatly influenced the growth of tragic drama in Europe.
 His nephew Lucan wrote the Pharsalia (about 60), an epic poem describing the civil war between Caesar and Pompey.
 The Satyricon (about 60) by Petronius was the first picaresque Latin novel.
 Only fragments of the complete work survive.
 It describes the adventures of various low-class characters in absurd, extravagant, and dangerous situations, often in the world of petty crime.

 Epic poems included the Argonautica of Gaius Valerius Flaccus, following the story of Jason and the Argonauts in their quest for the Golden Fleece, the Thebaid of Statius, following the conflict of Oedipus's sons and the Seven Against Thebes, and the Punica of Silius Italicus, following the Second Punic War and the invasions of Hannibal into Italy.
 At the hands of Martial, the epigram achieved the stinging quality still associated with it.
 Juvenal satirized vice.

 The historian Tacitus painted an unforgettably dark picture of the early empire in his Histories and Annals, both written in the early 2nd century.
 His contemporary Suetonius wrote biographies of the 12 Roman rulers from Julius Caesar through Domitian.
 The letters of Pliny the Younger described Roman life of the period.
 Quintilian composed the most complete work on ancient education that we possess.
 Important works from the 2nd century include the Attic Nights of Aulus Gellius, a collection of anecdotes and reports of literary discussions among his friends; and the letters of the orator Marcus Cornelius Fronto to Marcus Aurelius.
 The most famous work of the period was Metamorphoses, also called The Golden Ass, by Apuleius.
 This novel concerns a young man who is accidentally changed into a donkey.
 The story is filled with tales of love and witchcraft.